wjgilmore/easy_react_starter/README.md

 * `inline_styles`: This branch demonstrates how to integrate and dynamically update inline styles.

+* `react_bootstrap`: This branch demonstrates how to install Bootstrap using npm, override a few default Bootstrap styles, use Gulp to compile the Bootstrap source files along with your overrides, and then apply those styles to a series of React components.

 ## Chapter 4: Getting Fluxxy With It

 Forthcoming